dabercro/crombie2/README.md

 Installation from this source repository requires the `gtkmm-2.4` libraries, `automake-1.16`, ROOT 6, and a compiler that supports the C++17 standard.
-From inside the root directory of this project, so the following.
+From inside the root directory of this project, do the following.

 ```
 autoreconf